-Professor Leo Martinez is Albert Abramson Professor of law and a proud member of the UC Hastings Class of 1978.
+Leo Martinez is Albert Abramson Professor of law and a proud member of the UC Hastings Class of 1978.
 Following his graduation from UC Hastings, Professor Martinez met his military commitment as a member of the U.S. Army JAG Corps, he served as an Assistant U.S. Attorney, and built a private practice focused on tax issues with the San Francisco law firm of Howard Rice, et al. He joined the UC Hastings faculty in 1985 and served as UC Hastings’ Academic Dean for 12 years.

 Professor Martinez has been back in the classroom since 2006 interrupted in the 2009 to 2010 academic year when he served as UC Hastings’ Acting Chancellor and Dean.
 His teaching has included some combination of contracts, federal tax, tax policy, tax procedure, and insurance law.
-He is the author of the West casebook on insurance law and an editor of the four-volume treatise New Appleman Insurance Law and Practice Guide (Leo P. Martinez, Marc S. Mayerson & Douglas R. Richmond eds.
-LexisNexis 2008).
-He is a member of the American Law Institute and he is a past member of the Association of American Law Schools (AALS) Executive Committee.
+He is a co-author of the West casebook on insurance law and an editor of the four-volume treatise New Appleman Insurance Law and Practice Guide (Leo P. Martinez, Marc S. Mayerson & Douglas R. Richmond eds.
+LexisNexis 2013).
+He is a member of the American Law Institute and he is the President of the Association of American Law Schools (AALS).
 He has conducted more than 20 separate site accreditation visits at American law schools on behalf of the American Bar Association Section on Legal Education and the AALS.

 Outside of academia, Professor Martinez has been active in public service.
-He has chaired the boards of four different nonprofit organizations including Public Advocates, a San Francisco-based public interest law firm; the St. Francis Hospital Foundation; KQED, Inc. (now Northern California Public Broadcasting); and Public Radio Capital, a nonprofit organization dedicated to broadening the reach of public broadcasting.
-He is also a member of the boards of Access Group, a nonprofit originator of loans to graduate students enrolled in professional schools, and CollegeTrack, a Bay Area-based organization which provides mentoring for high school students living in low income areas and he is a member of the Chancellor's Club Advisory Board for the University of Kansas.
+He has chaired the boards of four different nonprofit organizations including KQED, Inc. (now Northern California Public Broadcasting); Public Advocates, a San Francisco-based public interest law firm; the St. Francis Hospital Foundation; and Public Radio Capital, a nonprofit organization dedicated to broadening the reach of public broadcasting.
+He is also a member of the board of CollegeTrack, a Bay Area-based organization which provides mentoring for high school students living in low income areas and he is a member of the Chancellor's Club Advisory Board for the University of Kansas.